-WooCommerce EU VAT Compliance gives you the ability to cope with the 2015- EU VAT (IVA) laws for digital goods (including electronic, telecommunications, software downloads, ebook and broadcast services).
-This is essential for all sellers across EU borders.
+This plugin gives WooCommerce the ability to cope with the post-2015 EU/UK VAT (IVA) laws for digital goods (including electronic, telecommunications, software downloads, ebook and broadcast services).
+This is essential for all sellers across EU and/or UK borders.

-This plugin can help you with satisfying all the criteria of the new EU law:
+This plugin can help you with satisfying all the criteria of the EU/UK laws:

 - Identify your customers’ locations: this plugin will record evidence of your customer’s location, using their billing or shipping address, and their IP address (via a GeoIP lookup).